cederom/cederom-max78000fthr-zephyr/README.md

 ## TODO

+* [ ] Find ready to use example projects to have a reference point for next steps.
 * [ ] Find a way to use pyOCD  to flash the MCU/Board.
   * MAX78000FTHR seems to have onboard DAPLink probe [daplink] with ARM Cortex-M4F Target attached.
   * pyOCD does not recognise Board ID - may indicate problems with flashing.